 - your college/university can provide an English-language transcript showing those courses and those grades

-To apply from abroad if your college is not U.S.-style as defined above, you must apply as a first-year student only in your first year of study.
-If you have begun your second year of study or beyond, you are no longer eligible to apply to Columbia as an undergraduate at all.
+To apply from abroad if your college is not US-style as defined above, you must apply as a first-year student only in your first year of study.
+If you have begun your second year of study or beyond, you are no longer eligible to apply to Columbia as an undergraduate.

 Post-secondary work can be considered for possible transfer credit after you are admitted to Columbia and accept our offer.